xyliew25/task-manager/README.md

 # Task Manager

-This is a minimalistic task manager, with only the essential features, to assist users with their daily tasks.
+This is a minimalistic task manager, with only the essential features, to assist users with the management of their daily tasks.